-Consistent with subsection (a) of PUCT SUBST.
-Rule § 25.507, Electric Reliability Council of Texas (ERCOT) Emergency Interruptible Load Service (EILS) is defined as a special emergency service used during an EECP Step 3 or 4 to reduce Load and assist in maintaining or restoring ERCOT System frequency.
+Consistent with subsection (a) of P.U.C SUBST.
+R § 25.507, Electric Reliability Council of Texas (ERCOT) Emergency Interruptible Load Service (EILS), is defined as a special emergency service used during an Emergency Electric Curtailment Plan (EECP) Step 3 or 4 to reduce Load and assist in maintaining or restoring ERCOT System frequency.

-As provided by ERCOT to QSEs: A special emergency service used by ERCOT in EECP Step 3 prior to ERCOT instructing TDSPs to shed firm Load, or in EECP Step 4 if deployment in Step 3 was not possible.
+As provided by ERCOT to QSEs: A special emergency service used by ERCOT in EECP Step 3 prior to ERCOT instructing Transmission and/or Distribution Service Providers (TDSPs) to shed firm Load, or in EECP Step 4 if deployment in Step 3 was not possible.